MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 This style rule can be applied to local variables, method parameters, and class members, or as a separate rule to type member access expressions.
 A value of **true** means prefer the language keyword (e.g. `int` or `Integer`) instead of the type name (e.g. `Int32`) for types that have a keyword to represent them.
 A value of **false** means prefer the type name instead of the language keyword.

-The following table shows the rule names, rules IDs, applicable programming languages, default values, and first supported version of Visual Studio:
+The following table shows the rule names, rules IDs, applicable programming languages, and default values:

 | Rule Name | Rule ID | Applicable Languages | Visual Studio Default |
 | --------- | ------- | -------------------- | ----------------------|